Other City Tree Regulations

 Check out the City’s page on Vines and Trees

-A property owner must not allow a tree or tree part to stand on the private property if it is hazardous.
+A property owner must not allow a tree or tree part to stand on a private property if it is hazardous.
 In some cases, pruning the hazardous branch or trunk while retaining the non-hazardous remainder of the tree is acceptable.
 In other cases removal of the entire tree is the only way to mitigate the hazard.
 Property owners should have their trees inspected regularly to catch any hazard conditions early.
 Failure to comply is a Class C municipal infraction.

 Takoma Park Municipal Code 12.08.010 Infected or Infested Woody Vegetation on Private Property and 12.08.020 Fallen or Dangerous Trees on Private Property